 2020 Undergraduate Summer Research Program Resources

-PDF with links to all of CVI’s public events and selected programming from collaborating AHA-sponsored institutions*.
+PDF with links to all of CVI’s public events and selected programming from collaborating AHA-sponsored institutions (Boston University, Northwestern University and Vanderbilt University with support from the American Heart Association).
 This document will be updated as additional events are scheduled.

-This is a shared calendar with public seminars from CVI Stanford and collaborating AHA-sponsored institutions*.
+This is a shared calendar with public seminars from CVI Stanford and collaborating AHA-sponsored institutions (Boston University, Northwestern University and Vanderbilt University with support from the American Heart Association).
 Stanford CVI events begin with "SU".

 Short Term Research Project Links

 A 2-hour hands-on overview of the programming language R and the basis of statistical computing.

 We realize that this is a difficult time for everyone and would like to provide resources to help you adjust to working from home.
 This guide provides resources for starting a new remote position.